Pivoting the paradigm: the role of spreadsheets in K-12 data science: Data and Computing Skills

 As a more powerful and complicated example, perhaps a student creates a sign-up form for an event RSVP they are co-hosting with another student.
 However, this event only has space for 20 attendees.
-Thus, the two students wish to receive a notification once they reach 10, 15, and 20 sign-ups, so they can track their progress towards capacity but not have to frequently check a response spreadsheet.
-Associated code, as would be placed in a form-bound script associated with the Google Form being used, is provided here.
+Thus, the two students wish to receive a notification once they reach 10, 15, and 20 sign-ups, so they can track their progress towards capacity but not have to manually check a response spreadsheet.
+Associated code is provided in \hyperref[appendix-a]{Appendix A} (Example 3).